bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference is that forEach allows the mutation of the original array, while map returns a new arrayof the same size.

 2. What is the difference between a function and a method?

+a function is a piece of code that is called by name, can be passed data to operate on, and can return data.
+All data passed to a function is explicitly passed.
+A method is a piece of code that is called by a name that is associated with an object.

 3. What is closure?